urish/ng2-simon/README.md

 Run the following command on the Raspberry pi terminal / console:

+1. Install the `raspi-io` package by running `npm install raspi-io`
+2. Make sure you have the `sox` package installed: `sudo apt-get install sox`
-1. Build the project using `npm run build:iot`
+3. Build the project using `npm run build:iot`
-2. Run it using `sudo npm run iot`
+4. Run it using `sudo npm run iot`